newpatiente2e/docs/docs/15-install-prerequisites.md

 ## A computer

 You'll need a computer with a 64-bit operating system.
-The labs have been tested on Windows 10/11 (latest updates), macOS Monterey/Ventura, and Ubuntu 20.04/22.04.
+The labs have been tested on Windows 10/11 (latest updates), macOS Monterey/Ventura, Ubuntu 20.04/22.04, Chrome OS with Linux Development Environment enabled.

 ## An Azure Subscription